We have heard about these two programming languages in our lives, right? π€

 C++: β Supports inheritance, polymorphism, and encapsulation, allowing you to design more flexible and reusable code.

-C: π οΈ Limited to primitive data types like int
+C: π οΈ Limited to primitive data types like int, char, float, etc.

 C++: β Supports templates, allowing you to write generic functions and classes for any data type.